 - Remaining patient and gently helping the other keep the conversation on track rather than jumping into a far-off future possibility

-- Encouraging the other and praising them or showing interest in their ideas and thoughts about future changes that could help the relationship
+- Encouraging the other and praising them or showing interest in their ideas and thoughts about future changes could help the relationship

 - Remembering to give the other time to take in the full picture.
-It helps to reinforce steps to help ensure that the other party gets it right when the time comes Reminders closer to the event can be given using post-it notes, setting up phone/email reminders or marking their calendar
+It helps to reinforce steps to help ensure that the other party gets it right when the time comes Reminders closer to the event can be given using post-it notes, setting up phone/email reminders, or marking their calendar

 - Trying to follow through with any promises made

-- Trying to not make last-minute changes or plans, as this will generally irritate an INTJ
+- Trying not to make last-minute changes or plans, as this will generally irritate an INTJ

 - Refraining from embarrassing, belittling, or otherwise disrespecting their partner, especially in public